Cautious Canadians increasingly wearing masks, fear second wave of COVID: Poll - Sylvan Lake News

 The online poll, conducted June 5 to 7, surveyed 1,523 adult Canadians; it cannot be assigned a margin of error because internet-based polls are not considered random samples.

-The increased wearing of masks reflects the fact that restrictions on physical distancing are slowly easing across the country, with more Canadians venturing out of their homes and going back to work.
+The increased wearing of masks reflects the fact that restrictions on activities are slowly easing across the country, with more Canadians venturing out of their homes and going back to work.

 But Leger executive vice-president Christian Bourque said it may also reflect fear of a second wave of the deadly coronavirus that causes COVID-19.